 The mountains of Crete stretch on for miles in every direction.
 Except for a few rocky bits and areas punctuated by brilliant fuchsia wildflowers, everything is green.
 Of course there are olive trees—this is Greece, after all.
 But there are also miles and miles of perfectly manicured grapevines swooping down the slopes.
 What we didn’t know before we arrived on this beautiful island is that Crete wineries account for about 20 percent of all the wine made in Greece, which gave us no shortage of varietals to try during our time on the island.

 Discovering Crete wines was a happy accident.
-Although we’ve enjoyed our share of vineyards and wineries from Texas to South Africa, it wasn’t originally part of our itinerary for Crete.
+Although we’ve enjoyed our share of vineyards and wineries from Texas to South Africa, visiting wineries wasn’t originally part of our plan for our trip to Crete.
 And then we came across a small sign at the end of the road heading uphill to our apartment in the seaside village of Bali.
 Surely it was meant to be.
 Exploring Crete wineries quickly became part of the plan in this unexpected wine destination.

 The history of wine-making in Crete is long.
 Four thousand years long, in fact.
 Archaeological evidence indicates that wine was produced as far back as the Minoan civilization that existed here beginning around 2600 BC—proof that wine and daily life have been inseparable for much of recorded history in Crete.
 Up until about 30 years ago, much of the wine made in Crete was made in people’s home and mainly intended for private consumption.
 But things are quite different now, as roughly 30 wineries are spread across this 160-mile-long island.